Sarah269/portfolio/README.md

 <img src = "RespIllnesssm.png" alt="RespiratoryIllness" height=400>

 ## [Project:  Customer Segmentation Clustering](https://github.com/Sarah269/glowing-dollop/tree/main/CustomerSegment)
 This project analyzes data collected on customer behavior to identify which groups to target for a marketing campaign.
 Using the clustering unsupervised machine learning method with the k-means algorithm, five groups were identified from the data.
 The mall shopping score and income features were compared.
 One group was identified as having a high mall shopping score and a high income.
 The marketing campaign should target this group.
-Python and Google Slides were used in this project.
+Python and Tableau were used in this project.

 <img src = "CustSegsm.png" alt = "CustomerClustering" height = 400>